Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Results

 \subsection{Effects of scale in compositions: Experiment 2}

-Next experiment examines the effects of scales of compositionality in learned examples to the generalization performance.
-For this purpose, experiments were conducted using reduced number of words for generating imperative sentences.
-While the previous basic setup used sentences composed of 6 verbs, 6 adjectives, and 5 object nouns as the full scale case, the middle scale case was prepared with 5 verbs, 5 adjectives, and 4 object nouns, and the small scale case with 4 verbs, 4 adjectives, and 3 object nouns.
-The exact words used for each setup are listed in Table \ref{fig:generalization}.
-For all scaling cases, again only one third was used for learning examples while remained two third was used for generalization test.
-Other experimental conditions were also set as the same as the Experiment 1.
+This experiment examines the effects of scales of compositionality in learned examples to the generalization performance.
+For this purpose, experiments were conducted using a reduced number of words for generating imperative sentences.
+While the previous basic setup used sentences composed of 6 verbs, 6 adjectives, and 5 object nouns as the full scale case, the middle scale case was prepared with 5 verbs, 5 adjectives, and 3 object nouns, and the small scale case with 4 verbs, 4 adjectives, and 3 object nouns.
+The exact words used for each setup are listed in Table \ref{table:collections}.
+For all scaling cases, only one third was used for learning examples while the remaining two thirds were used for generalization testing.
+Other experimental conditions were the same as in Experiment 1.